glwagner/glwagner.github.io/_pages/work.md

 title: A few things I work on
 header:
   image: /assets/images/blueoffice-2.jpg
-permalink: /projects/
+permalink: /work/
 ---

-Have questions about my work?
-Email me at `gregory.leclaire.wagner@gmail.com`.
+If you'd like to chat more about my work, email me at `gregory.leclaire.wagner@gmail.com`.
 See my [github] for real-time updates on my software projects.

 ### [Oceananigans] and [ClimaOcean]